-As we move into an even more experience based economy the focus on securing customer loyalty is ever so important.
-The customer will pay for the value you offer if they are fully clear on your value proposition, if it meets their expectations, there are no surprises and there is transparency and clarity to your offering.
-When you achieve this you have achieved a great balance between profits and customer satisfaction.
+The answer is quite simple.
+The customer will pay the price if they are fully clear on your value proposition.
+If it meets their expectations and if there is transparency to your offering, you will achieve a great balance between profits and customer satisfaction.

-The challenge is when you struggle to pitch the value you bring to your customers.
+However, pitching the value you bring to your customers is a challenging endeavor.
 If you can’t convince your customers to pay the price for the service or product you offer, you are facing some real issues.
-In those instances the harsh truth is that your organisation will pay that price.
-Whether it may be in further investments on repositioning your offering, maybe allocate more resources or sadly, just loss of business, but a change is needed.
+In those instances, the harsh truth is that your organization will pay that price—whether it may be in further investments in repositioning your offering, allocating more resources, or sadly, just loss of business.
+So, a change is needed.

 At the virtual edition of the Manufacturing Pricing Excellence summit, we focused on making that change and offering you the tools and insights you need to create value that counts both for your organization and customers.
 During the week-long event, we hosted a virtual roundtable discussion, a Pricing Excellence Outlook for 2023 survey, and a series of webinars and panel conversations led by pricing experts at Turkcell Cyprus, Textilia, EATON Italy, Tesa, Vendavo, Duni Group, Borealis, and Goodyear.

 The business-critical insights and solutions offered by our guests have helped put things into perspective and offered thought-provoking concepts that can help your organization create value that counts.
 Below are some of the main takeaways.

 - Increased demand for digital products